 Addition Strategy #4: Number Line

-Next we have the number line strategy.
+Next up is the number line strategy.
 This addition strategy is VERY similar to the break apart strategy.
 The only difference is that you’re recording the work on a number line.

 Throughout this post, I’ve shown you some of my favorite strategies, and as students learn these strategies, I pull out these posters as a reference.
 We lovingly refer to them as the ADDITION STRATEGY SQUAD!